vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

      372
      Index
      236-45.
 See also Sexual intercourse Section III, Inherent nature of women, 7-8, 246-72.
 See also Inherent nature of women
-     Section IV, Duties common to women, 273-304; general rulings on behaviour, 273-4; things to be avoided, 274-6; women's property, 276–80; in praise of the pativrată, 280-3; religious duties of menstruating women, 283-8; of the pregnant woman, 288-91; of the woman whose husband is away, 291; dying with one's
+     Section IV, Duties common to women, 273-304; general rulings on behaviour, 273-4; things to be avoided, 274-6; women's property, 276–80; in praise of the pativratā, 280-3; religious duties of menstruating women, 283-8; of the pregnant woman, 288-91; of the woman whose husband is away, 291; dying with one's
      • husband, 291-8; duties of the widow, 298-304
      Section V, Tryambaka's conclusion,
      305-17; service without regard to own life, 305–7; acceptance of husband's sale of wife, 307-8; obedience in conflict with other duties, 308; obedience involving doing wrong, 309-12; obedience vs. service, 312- 14; Tryambaka's summary, 314–16; concluding verses, 316-17; colophon, 317